AceCHQ/MMIQ/README.md

 ## Disclaimers
 The guidelines for the annotators emphasized strict compliance with copyright and licensing rules from the initial data source, specifically avoiding materials from websites that forbid copying and redistribution.
-Should you encounter any data samples potentially breaching the copyright or licensing regulations of any site, we encourage you to [contact](#contact) us.
+If you encounter any data samples potentially breaching the copyright or licensing regulations of any site, we encourage you to [contact](#contact) us.
 Upon verification, such samples will be promptly removed.

 ## Contact
 - Huanqia Cai: caihuanqia19@mails.ucas.ac.cn